RechieKho/brisklance/README.md

 However, if you are attempting to create plugins that could be installed via brisklance, it would be wise to utilize this repository as a template.
 This is because this template already set up the necessary github workflow to publish your plugin in the format acceptable to brisklance.

+## Export addons to Brisklance

+To make your addons accessible by Brisklance, the only requirement is to upload a `brisklance_module.zip` file as asset to the release of your Github repository.
+This is usually automated with Github workflow.
+Once you set up the file, brisklance will find the file, download it and extract the content to `res://addons/brisklance/plugins` directory.

 ## Directories Descriptions

 Here discusses the curcial directory and its description to further explain on how brisklance works.